 In a TV interview some years later, Gerhard Berger said with a mischievous smile and slightly crazed glint in his eye: “Forget everything after.
 The 1986 Turbo cars really was rockets.
 And to handle them, I think, you had to be a man.”

-So the stage was set for ’86.
-After only two seasons in F1, the pressure was now on Lotus and Renault to give Senna a car that would allow him fight for the championship.
+So the stage was set for 1986.
+After only two seasons in F1, the pressure was now on Lotus and Renault to give Senna a car that could fight for the championship.
 It gave him a very strong position within the team – something he was very aware of and took full advantage of.
 All of the 26 year-old’s demands were met – including his veto of the highly rated Derek Warwick as his team-mate.
-It can now be seen as a compliment to Warwick that Senna considered him a threat, but at the time Warwick was bitterly disappointed.
+It can now be seen as a compliment to Warwick that Senna considered him a threat but, at the time, Warwick was bitterly disappointed.
 He would never drive a front-running F1 car again.
-Senna even had the impudence to send him a New Year card, wishing him all the best for ‘86!
-Senna’s first choice of team-mate was close Brazilian friend Mauricio Gugelmin but, again, John Player favoured a British driver, so Johnny Dumfries was given a shot instead.
+Senna even had the brass neck to send him a New Year card, wishing him all the best for ‘86!
+Senna’s first choice of team-mate was Brazilian friend Mauricio Gugelmin but, again, John Player favoured a British driver, so Johnny Dumfries was given a shot instead.
 However, the fate that awaited him meant that Senna might have inadvertently done Warwick a favour.
 Senna was given unequivocal number one driver status with a contract that never really gave Dumfries a fighting chance.
 Whether it was being the test mule for new components like the woeful 6-speed gearbox or handing over the spare car at short notice, Johnny Dumfries was left under no illusions that his primary role was to help Senna win.